JeffDeCola/my-go-examples/packages/errors/README.md

 traces the error back to the source.
 That's why we use `fmt.Printf("Error is %+v\n", err)`.

-Since you check errors a lot, make an error checker,
+Since you check errors a lot, make an error checker function,

 ```go
 func checkErr(err error) {